Category: Blog

 Discover Your Ministry Calling: A Path for Women at Denver Seminary

-Today, Many Christian women feel called to ministry and wonder if there is a place for them in church leadership.
+Today, many Christian women feel called to ministry and wonder if there is a place for them in church leadership.
 So, if you find yourself asking, “Is there a place for me in ministry?”
 The answer is yes.
 God uniquely gifts women for a variety of ministry roles throughout the church.
 At Denver Seminary, we…

 female professor standing in class holding coffee mug